🏠 Home

 Parallelism training

-There are four major parallelism mechanisms: data parallel, model parallel, pipeline parallel, and tensor parallel.
-Data parallel splits the data and assigns different chunks to different devices; it copies the full model to all devices and synchronizes the gradients calculated on each data chunk.
-This approach cannot deal with large models that cannot fit into a single device.
-Model parallel splits the model and assigns different parts to different devices.
-The vanilla model parallel cannot fully utilize the computation power of each device because the earlier/later layers need to wait when computing the later/earlier layers.
-We can tell there is a trade-off between memory and speed from the data and model parallelism.
-Pipeline parallel splits the model and data into different parts (the training into different stages) and assigns different stages to different devices.
-There are different pipeline parallel strategies, all try to strike a balance of the memory and speed trade-off.
-My earlier post on MLP has a more detailed discussion on these three parallel mechanisms.
+There are four major parallelism mechanisms: data parallelism, model parallelism, pipeline parallelism, and tensor parallelism.
+Data parallelism splits the data and assigns different chunks to different devices; it copies the full model to all devices and synchronizes the gradients calculated on each data chunk.
+This approach cannot deal with large models that do not fit on a single device.
+Model parallelism splits the model and assigns different parts to different devices.
+Vanilla model parallelism cannot fully utilize the computation power of each device because the earlier/later layers need to wait when computing the later/earlier layers.
+We can see that there is a trade-off between memory and speed in data and model parallelism.
+Pipeline parallelism splits the model and data into different parts (and the training into different stages) and assigns different stages to different devices.
+There are different pipeline parallelism strategies, all of which try to strike a balance in the memory–speed trade-off.
+My earlier post on MLP has a more detailed discussion of these three parallelism mechanisms.

-Tensor parallel works on a lower level that divides the model weights into different parts and assigns different parts to different devices.
-The MLP discusses the forward/backward pass under tensor parallel for the MLP model, which is also an essential component for the transformers.
-Here, we discuss the tensor parallel for the attention module in the transformer model.
+Tensor parallelism works at a lower level: it divides the model weights into different parts and assigns different parts to different devices.
+The MLP post discusses the forward/backward pass under tensor parallelism for the MLP model, which is also an essential component of transformers.
+Here, we discuss tensor parallelism for the attention module in the transformer model.

 LoRA